BeepBoopesMore/eTrafficPlus/README.md

  -Also someone please lend me a cisco router or a switch to actually test this thing

 # MORE IMPORTANT !!!!
- # DO NOT CALLED THIS FINISHED UNTIL I HAVE REWRITTEN IT WITH LAZY LOADING PLEASE
+ # DO NOT CALL THIS FINISHED UNTIL I HAVE REWRITTEN IT WITH LAZY LOADING PLEASE

 ## Why eTraffic?
 eTraffic is genuinely easier to use  and u barely have to do anything besides just editing the provided template and use the base models functions which are all pretty straight forward